MedicinesFAQ

-Betazolum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Betazolum Uses, Dosage, Side Effects and more

 A histamine H2 agonist used clinically to test gastric secretory function.